Navigation

 How do you plan a Tasmania road trip?

-Tasmania's compact size is one of its biggest advantages for road trippers.
-The island is roughly the size of Ireland, which means you can drive from Hobart to Launceston in around two and a half hours, or reach Cradle Mountain from either city in about three.
-That said, the real magic of a Tassie road trip is in slowing down, pulling over for a farm gate stall, detouring to a beach, or following a hand-painted sign to a cellar door.
+Tasmania’s compact size makes it ideal for road trips.
+Roughly the size of Ireland, the island allows you to drive from Hobart to Launceston in around two and a half hours, or reach Cradle Mountain from either city in about three.
+But the real joy of a Tassie road trip comes from slowing down - pulling over at a farm‑gate stall, detouring to a quiet beach, or following a hand‑painted sign to a cellar door.

-• How Long?
+• How long should I go for?
 Aim for 7–10 days minimum.
 Two weeks is ideal if you want to include the islands.

 • Weather Prep: Pack for all four seasons—it's notoriously changeable!
 Layering is key.